How to Play Blackjack

 Multiple-Deck - a game played with more than one deck in a shoe.

-Push – When the player and dealer tie and no one loses or wins.
+Push – When the player and dealer tie and or wins.

 Round – when everyone at the table has completed acting on their hands.